leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 The new regression tests and fixes remain uncommitted after checkpoint `ad725b06`.

 ## Follow-up questions and future work

+The original follow-up list is retained verbatim below.
+Zero affinity and tick-aligned declarative hard/soft limits are now implemented.
+Percentage padding is also supported, with zero as its default.
+The existing relative `flat` policy remains ordinary.

+`test/range-y-policy.mjs` covers affinity thresholds, per-side minimum padding, all soft modes, hard clipping, limit alignment, partial-range normalization, and one-interval axes.

 ```text
 see what we can retain from existing rangers